Sensitivity analysis for principal ignorability violation in estimating complier and noncomplier average causal effects: Other topics

+We now return to the issue that certain sensitivity parameters may predict extreme $\mu_{0c}(X)$ values.
+A example concerns the outcome \textit{earnings} in our illustrative study.
+Since earnings span a large range, it may be intuitive to think about the earnings as differing in a multiplicative rather than additive manner, so a researcher may choose to use A4-MR for a sensitivity analysis.
+But earnings are not unbounded, and there is a maximum earning in the dataset, so we would be right to worry that certain sensitivity MR values may predict some $\mu_{0c}(X)$ values that are too high.
+A4-SMDe also has the same issue (to a lesser degree), where predicted $\mu_{0c}(X)$ values may be too high or too low.
+A4-GOR and A4-OR, on the other hand, predict within bounds.

+We can use the data to gauge what values of the MR or SMD sensitivity parameter may be extreme, if we are willing to also specify bounds for the stratum-specific conditional $Y_0$ means, $\mu_{0c}(X)$.
+With A4-MR (and a non-negative outcome), we fix an upper bound (B) for $\mu_{0c}(X)$.
+With A4-SMDe, we fix a pair of upper ($\text{B}_h$) and lower ($\text{B}_l$) bounds.
+These can be informed by the observed outcome distribution, but are not necessarily bounds on the outcome itself.
+They are required to satisfy $\text{B}\geq\hat\mu_0(X)$ or $\text{B}_l\leq\hat\mu_0(X)\leq\text{B}_h$ for all $X$ values in the data.

+For each $X$ value, we can obtain an interval for the MR/SMD sensitivity parameter that does not predict $\mu_{0c}(X)$ outside of these assumed bounds.
+(This interval is derived in Appendix~\ref{appendix:calibration}, see Propositions~\ref{thm:ok-mr} and \ref{thm:ok-smd}.)
+We estimate such intervals for all covariate values and examine the distributions of their upper and lower ends to judge which ranges of the sensitivity parameter should not be allowed -- see application in the illustrative example in Section~\ref{sec:illustration}.

+Note that while this helps guard against mathematically implausible values, it does not replace careful consideration based on substantive knowledge, which is important for deciding which range is practically plausible and relevant to the specific application.

-\section{Confidence interval estimation}
+\subsection{Confidence interval estimation}

 The application in this paper estimates nuisance functions (e.g., propensity score, principal score and outcome mean) parametrically, for simplicity.
 All the estimators in sections \ref{sec:pi-estimators}, \ref{sec:ratio-params} and \ref{sec:diff-param} are M-estimators.
-With parametric nuisance estimation, they are asymptotically normal and analytic standard errors can be derived using M-estimation calculus \citep{Stefanski2002}, and the bootstrap is also valid.
-We bootstrap and construct BCa confidence intervals \citep{Efron1987}.
+With parametric nuisance estimation, they are asymptotically normal and analytic standard errors can be derived using M-estimation calculus \cite{Stefanski2002}, and the bootstrap is also valid.
+In our illustration below, we bootstrap and construct BCa confidence intervals \cite{Efron1987}.